 Has the pink tourmaline in quartz received any treatment?

 No detectable treatment.
 Statement based on lapidary observation; the piece does not include formal gemological certification.
-The tourmaline crystals are natural inclusions in the quartz matrix; it is not dyed or heat-treated material.
+Tourmaline crystals are natural inclusions in the quartz matrix; it is not dyed or heat-treated material.

 Can I wear this ring every day?

-With 7 Mohs (hardness of the host quartz), the stone resists ordinary wear and tear from daily use.
+With 7 Mohs (host quartz hardness), the stone resists ordinary wear and tear from daily use.
 We recommend removing the ring before direct impacts, manual work with tools, or prolonged exposure to cleaning products.

 Is this piece unique?

 Yes.
-The pattern of tourmaline inclusions within the quartz — the distribution of crystals, the color zones, the transparency between needles — is unique.
-This is the only available piece with this specific cabochon.
+The pattern of tourmaline inclusions within the quartz — the distribution of crystals, the color zones, the transparency between needles — is unrepeatable.
+This is the only piece available with this specific cabochon.

 How do I care for this ring?

 Consult our complete guide on jewelry care.
-In summary: avoid perfumes, chlorinated or salt water, and prolonged exposure to direct sunlight.
+Avoid perfumes, chlorinated or salt water, and prolonged exposure to direct sunlight.
 Store in a case, separate from other pieces.

 More about tourmaline: properties, meaning, and uses.
-See also: all handcrafted rings · silver jewelry.
+See also: all handmade rings · silver jewelry.